 The Viking Age also saw the use of runes for magical purposes and a number of items with magical inscriptions have been found.
 In addition there are runestones that have curses and other carvings that indicate that the runes in fact were considered to hold magical properties and powers.
 Various sagas also mention details that reveal the use of runic magic, such as the Ynglinga Saga, where a King recites his visit to the temple in Uppsala where: “…the chips fell in a way that said that he would not live long”.
 The Poetic Edda, that is a collection of Old Norse poems and texts, is the richest source of runic magic that can be associated with the Viking Age.
 In it Odin tells of the use of runes for divination purposes.

-Do you want to learn more?
-If you are interested in learning more about Viking Age runes, make sure to choose the source of your information carefully, since there is a sea of books out there that’ll just feed you with nonsense.
+If you are interested in learning more about Viking Age runes, make sure to choose the source of your information carefully.
+There is a sea of books out there that’ll just feed you with nonsense.
 Obviously the main thing to check is that the runes are of the Younger Futhark.
 If you are interested in learning more about how the runes were used for magical purposes and what powers they were given, then we advice you to go straight to the source and read the Poetic Edda.
-The next step is to find the right scholars who have their own theories and interpretations based available historical sources.
+The next step is to find the acknowledged scholars, preferably working at an university within their field of expertise, who have their own theories and interpretations based available historical sources.

 As said, the topic is a huge one, but hopefully you’ve gotten a basic glimpse into the world of runes.